Please ensure Javascript is enabled for purposes of website accessibility

 When Maryam’s husband fell ill, they took out a loan of just $862 for his medical care.
 Little did they know that this financial “agreement” with the brick kiln industry would steal their freedom for years.
 “We agreed to the loan, believing that we would work off our debt in the brick kilns for one year, and then we’d be able to return to our homes,” Maryam recalls.
 But one year turned to twenty as high interest rates and garnished wages made it impossible to repay the loan.

 Persecuted and marginalized, Pakistan’s minority Christians represent less than 2% of the South Asian nation’s population.
 Believers who are poor, like Maryam’s family, often receive the brunt of discrimination.
-Impoverished Christ followers make up a large percentage of the brick kiln laborers.
-The kiln system is meant to entrap them, and once a family accepts a loan, it is extremely difficult for them to pay it off.
+These impoverished Christ followers make up a large percentage of the brick kiln laborers; the kiln system is meant to entrap them, and once a family accepts a loan, it is extremely difficult for them to pay it off.
 Then the loans travel from generation to generation, ensnaring the children of these laborers in the same cycle of indebtedness as their parents.

 Maryam and her husband raised their four children in the brick kilns.
 As they grew older, they were left with no choice but to abandon their education and join their parents as fellow brick makers.
 Their daughter Shazia, only twelve years old, now makes hundreds of bricks a day.
 “She used to go to school, but now she makes bricks … since her father passed away,” Maryam shares tearfully.
 “This is how we make our living.”